MarcoMartins89/MarcoMartins89/README.md

 # Hi there, I'm Marco 👋
-Eager to learn, master of spilling thoughts, and a lover of the programming world.
+I'm a Passionate full stack developer with a strong desire to continuously expand technical skills and knowledge in programming.

-Started the adventure of programming, and after finishing my bootcamp, I continue my learning journey, developing my skills and mastering how to deal with frustration and overcoming it. 💪
+Started the adventure of programming joinnig a fullstack programming bootcamp, and lever looked back.
+I continue my learning journey, developing my skills and mastering how to deal with frustration and overcoming it. 💪

 While embracing this adventure I realized that I love problem-solving and the challenges that come with it, every line of code is an acquired knowledge, every block is an achievement, and for every program that runs without errors is a victory to enjoy, and a building block for the next code to write. 🖥️ 🧑🏻‍💻🧱